South Korea Ballistic Missile Range Guidelines

+The guidelines were an agreement between South Korea and the United States, operating from 1979 to 2021, aiming to reduce missile proliferation in the region.
+It limited the range of South Korean weapons, so that nearby countries other than North Korea, particularly Japan, would not feel threatened by them, limiting their desire to build similar weapons.

+History

-In 1979, South Korea agreed to ballistic missile guidelines, limiting the country’s ballistic missile development and possession to 180 km in range.
+In 1979, South Korea agreed to ballistic missile guidelines, limiting the country's ballistic missile development and possession to 180 km in range.
+The United States at the same time made available short range missile technology, including the Nike Hercules which helped South Korea develop the NHK-1 ballistic missile.

 In 2001, United States officials agreed to extend the range limit to 300 km, which only applied to high-velocity, free flight ballistic missiles, excluding slower, surface-skimming cruise weapons.
 South Korea developed an unmanned aerial vehicle (UAV) and cruise missile called Hyunmoo-3.
-The UAV would not have any limitation in range while the cruise missile’s range was 1500 kilometers (930 miles).
-South Korea's missile ranges were less than North Korea’s missiles such as Rodong (1300 kilometer-ranged ballistic missile) and Taepodong-2 (6000 kilometer-ranged intercontinental ballistic missile).
+The UAV would not have any limitation in range while the cruise missile's range was 1500 kilometers (930 miles).
+South Korea's missile ranges were less than North Korea's missiles such as Rodong-1 (1300 kilometer-ranged ballistic missile) and Taepodong-2 (6000 kilometer-ranged intercontinental ballistic missile).

 On October 6, 2012, after numerous caucuses between South Korea and the U.S., both agreed to extend the ballistic missile range to 800 km.
 This was shorter than the range South Korea suggested (1000 kilometers) but much longer than the existing 300 km limit.